 Intermittent fasting sounds pretty daunting, but it has been all the rage for the past few years now.
 Fasting has been practiced during many religious ceremonies for centuries, so it is nothing new.
-Today intermittent fasting, otherwise known as IF is trending within the health and wellness world, specifically amongst some weight loss gurus.
-Intermittent fasting is practiced by many for a host of health benefits and involves cycles of not eating food or a limited amount of food for several hours, sometimes days.
+Today, intermittent fasting, otherwise known as IF, trends within the health and wellness world, specifically among some weight loss gurus.
+Intermittent fasting is practiced by many for a wide range of health benefits.
+It involves cycles of not eating food, or a limited amount of food, for several hours, sometimes days.

 Fasting Varies For Everyone

-Many people sail through a fasting period, and others struggle.
+Many people sail through a fasting period, while others struggle.
 Some people can continue with their exercise program, and others have to rest.
 It is often best to schedule your fasting period for the weekend, so if you need to relax, you can.
-Also on the weekend, you can go and do fun things which are a good idea to keep your mind occupied, instead of thinking of food.
+Weekends provide time to keep your mind occupied, instead of thinking of food.
 As with most things in life, the more you practice, the easier it gets.
-The same applies to fasting.
-Fasting does get easier.
-Some feel full of energy during a fast and have no problems with fasting at all.
-Most people love the renewed energy, clear mind, sharper thoughts, clearer skin and other health benefits intermittent fasting has to offer.
+Most people love the renewed energy, clear mind, sharper thoughts, clearer skin and other health benefits intermittent fasting provides.

-Before you sail into intermittent fasting, let’s take a look at all the incredible benefits of intermittent fasting.
-If you know about the health benefits of fasting it might help you succeed with your first fast and it may even make the whole job of fasting easier.
+Before you sail into intermittent fasting, let’s take a look at all the incredible benefits.
+Knowing about the health benefits of fasting makes it easier to try, and stick to.

 To learn how to prep for fasting and best practices on how to phase it (not necessarily use it for life) check out the 131 Method.